rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 `ICredentialsProvider#Refresh()` before expiration and send the new token to the server.
-This is cumbersome from an application point of view, so the .Net client provides help with the `DefaultCredentialsRefreshService`.
-This utility tracks used tokens, refreshes them before they expire, and send the new tokens for the connections it is responsible for.
+This is cumbersome from an application point of view, so the .Net client provides help with the `TimerBasedCredentialRefresher`.
+This utility schedules a timer for every token received.
+Once the timer expires, it reports the connection which in turn calls `ICredentialsProvider#Refresh()`.

 The following snippet shows how to create a `TimerBasedCredentialRefresher` instance and set it up on the `ConnectionFactory`: